ayeowch/bitnodes/README.md

 * SQLite >= 3.7.0 (to use WAL journal mode)

 ## Usage
-The default configuration in config.cfg should work for most users.
+The default configuration in bitnodes.conf should work for most users.
 To run Bitnodes:

-    $ python bitnodes.py config.cfg
+    $ python bitnodes.py bitnodes.conf
     Writing output to bitnodes.log, press CTRL+C to terminate..

 Newly discovered nodes will be added into a SQLite database called bitnodes.db in the `nodes` table.